The way in which we respond to email security risks needs to change.

 In the old world, organizations with on-premise Exchange incorporated a Secure Email Gateway (SEG) to plug gaps in their architecture where spam and viruses were slipping through – and that made complete sense.

-However, the threats have evolved and, in the face of much smarter bad guys and nuanced human behaviour, SEGs have struggled to detect far more sophisticated threats such as account compromise or, like our junior lawyer, somebody emailing sensitive content to the wrong person.
+However, the threats have evolved and, in the face of much smarter bad guys and nuanced human behaviour, SEGs have struggled to detect far more sophisticated threats such as account compromise or, like the junior lawyer, somebody emailing sensitive content to the wrong person.

 On top of that, Microsoft 365 (M365) has made great strides with its native security features rendering many SEG features void and creating unnecessary additional cost and unwanted administration.